There are great, tasty, alternatives to drinking cow’s milk.

 - if not organic, you are getting the pesticides from the cows feed

 - contains hormones, natural or synthetic..even “organic” milk contains natural hormones due to the cow lactating.
+These growth hormones are what helps that tiny calf grow to a full sized cow in a short time.

 - may contain antibiotics.